-Stars and Stripes Float at Havana.
+Stars and Stripes Float at Harans.

-Tuesday morning the first American flag in Havana was hoisted on the flagstaff of the Trocha hotel, the head-quarters of the American-evacuation commission.
+Stars and Stripes Float at Havana Tuesday morning the first American flag in Havana was hoisted on the flag-staff of the Trocha hotel, the head-quarters of the American evacuation commission.
 A guard of marines was posted at the entrance to the grounds.
 Col. Clous and Capt.
 Payne stood on the roof of the hotel at either side of the flagstaff.
 At 10 o'clock sharp a quartermaster of the steamer Resolute hoisted the flag, which unfurled and fluttered proudly in the breeze.

-Strangled to Death.
-Strangled to Death.
+Strangled to Death

 Andrew Cassagne was strangled to death by three men the other night in the tenement in Brooklyn.
 Mrs. Cassagne had left the room for a few minutes, and returning found her husband dead on the floor, while three men stood over him.
-She was grasped by two of the men, who choked-her nearly to insensibility, while the third man searched the room, finding \$500 under the mattress of the bed.
+She was grasped by two of the men, who choked her nearly to insensibility, while the third man searched the room, finding \$500 under the mattress of the bed.
 The three men then fled.